MAHTEP/OPENSC2/CONTRIBUTION.md

 If someting about contribution is not clear, please feel free to contact daniele.placido@polito.it.

 ## Contributors License Agreement
 Before sending pull request, you are encouraged to sign our [Contributors License Agreement (CLA)](https://github.com/MAHTEP/OPENSC2/blob/Contributions/CONTRIBUTOR_LICENSE_AGREEMENT.md).
 For any code changes to be accepted, the CLA must be signed.
+To do this:
+- send an email to daniele.placido@polito.it to get the pdf version of the CLA
+- read carefully and sign it
+- send the signed document to laura.savoldi@polito.it (cc daniele.placido@polito.it)

+If you have any question about CLA or the abuve procedure, write to daniele.placido@polito.it or laura.savoldi@polito.it.

+<sub>The above procedure will be improved as soon as possible.<sub>